 Reflection & Learning Opportunities

-Later in March during a Santa Fe Public Schools principals’ meeting and a second gathering of principals from northern ISEC districts held at the LANL Foundation, the workshop attendees shared their experiences with their peers.
-Met with great enthusiasm were buildership concepts including
+Later in March, during a Santa Fe Public Schools principals’ meeting and a second gathering of principals from northern ISEC districts held at the LANL Foundation, workshop attendees shared their experiences with their peers.
+Buildership concepts were met with great enthusiasm, including:

 Above: Santa Fe principals' meeting.